Helnfra/Empovation_SQL_Challenge/README.md

 - - Calculate Total Sales Quantity for product 2115
 - - Store Information: retrieve the Top 5 Stores with the Most Sales Transactions.
 #### BATCH B – WEEK 2
-- - Average Price of Products in a Category
+- - Average Price of 7Products in a Category
 - - Customer Purchases by Gender
 - - List of Products Not Sold
 - - Show the total amount in USD, round to 2 decimal point for orders made in other currencies, using the Exchange Rates table to convert the prices.